 With their history dating back centuries, kettlebells were first utilized in strength-based competitions during the late 19th century in Russia, but it wasn't until the late 1990s that they started to catch hold as a worldwide sensation.
 Today, kettlebells are used by athletes, fitness enthusiasts, elite armed special forces, and everyone in between.

 If there's one thing required to be a successful combat sports athlete, it's being able to use both strength and power in combination with the actual fighting skill set.
 A punch thrown is almost useless and ineffective without power and explosiveness.
-The kettlebell is one of the best training tools a fighter can add to their repertoire to take their game to the next level.
+The kettlebell - and using the best kettlebell exercises - is one of the best training tools a fighter can add to their repertoire to take their game to the next level.

 Here, FightCamp’s Coach PJ takes you through his top 5 exercises using a kettlebell to improve your boxing and kickboxing skills.
 When first using a kettlebell be sure to start with a lighter weight and gradually increase the weight once you feel comfortable with the moves.
-To get the most of these exercises, be sure to properly warm-up, by going through a dynamic warm-up routine to prime the body.
+To get the best kettlebell exercises, be sure to properly warm-up by going through a dynamic warm-up routine to prime the body.
 Try incorporating these exercises into your current training routine or at the end of a boxing/kickboxing session for an even greater caloric burn!

 Kettlebell Swings (10-20 swings)